Above: Click map to expand.

 Walk description & directions

 Recorded on a gloriously bright and sunny day in late February, this isn’t really a Goyt Valley walk as it lies a few miles south.
 But I’ve included it as it’s one of my favourites in this part of the Peak District.
 It is possible to start at Derbyshire Bridge, close to the head of the Goyt.
 But I prefer to start from the carpark at Clough House Farm (postcode SK11 0BD).

-As the name suggests, Three Shires Head list at the junction of three counties; Derbyshire, Cheshire and Staffordshire.
+As the name suggests, Three Shires Head lies at the junction of three counties; Derbyshire, Cheshire and Staffordshire.
 It was once an important crossing point over the River Dane for trains of packhorses.
 And a place where the horses could be rested and watered.